kooogi/PUT_master_studies_repos/README.md

 ```
 .
+├── FD/
+│   ├── README.md
+│   ├── angular-todo-app/
+│   │   ├── README.md
+│   │   └── [Code and other files]
+│   ├── backend-todo-app/
+│   │   ├── README.md
+│   │   └── [Code and other files]
+│   ├── Projekt1/
+│   │   └── [Code and other files]
+│   ├── react-todo-app/
+│   │   ├── README.md
+│   │   └── [Code and other files]
+│   └── svelte-todo-app/
+│       ├── README.md
+│       └── [Code and other files]
 ├── QMESE/
 │   ├── QMESE_coding_is_maj_peszy/
 │   │   ├── README.md
 │   │   └── [Code and other files]
 │   └── QMESE_WellNamedCode-main/
 │       ├── README.md
 │       └── [Code and other files]
 ├── SDM/
 │   └── SDM_FirstAssignment-main/
 │       ├── README.md
 │       └── [Code and other files]
 ├── TSD/
 │   ├── SDM_FirstAssignment-master/
 │   │   ├── README.md
 │   │   └── [Code and other files]
 │   ├── TSD_Django-main/
 │   │   ├── README.md
 │   │   └── [Code and other files]
 │   ├── TSD_Docker-main/
 │   │   ├── README.md
 │   │   └── [Code and other files]
 │   ├── TSD_GraphQL-master/
 │   │   ├── README.md
 │   │   └── [Code and other files]
 │   ├── TSD_JPA-SpringBoot-Hibernate-main/
 │   │   ├── README.md
 │   │   └── [Code and other files]
 │   ├── TSD_Rails-main/
 │   │   ├── README.md
 │   │   └── [Code and other files]
 │   └── TSD_Ruby-main/
 │       ├── README.md
 │       └── [Code and other files]
-└── README.md (This file)
+└── README.md
 ```

 ## Subject-Specific Project Overviews

+### 1. Frontend Development (FD) - sem3

+This section highlights my experience with modern frontend technologies and frameworks.
+The projects in this section demonstrate:

+- **Single Page Applications (SPA):** Building SPAs using Angular, React, and Svelte.
+- **Component-Based Architecture:** Designing reusable and maintainable UI components.
+- **State Management:** Implementing state management solutions in frontend applications.
+- **RESTful API Integration:** Connecting frontend apps to backend services.
+- **Styling:** Using CSS, SCSS, and modern styling techniques for responsive design.
+- **Tooling:** Utilizing build tools, linters, and development servers for efficient workflows.

+The goal of this course is to provide hands-on experience in building interactive, user-friendly web applications using the latest frontend technologies.

-### 1. Quality Management and Experimental Software Engineering (QMESE)
+### 2. Quality Management and Experimental Software Engineering (QMESE) - sem2

 This section contains projects focused on applying principles and methodologies from both Quality Management and Experimental Software Engineering.
 The course aims to provide the knowledge in: